MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/studio-overview.md

 Currently, we're undergoing the migration of features from the [Document Intelligence Studio](https://documentintelligence.ai.azure.com/studio) to the new [AI Studio](https://ai.azure.com/explore/aiservices/vision).
 There are some differences in the offerings for the two studios, which determine the correct studio for your use case.

-## Choosing the correct studio experience
+## Choose the correct studio experience

 There are currently two studios, the [Azure AI Studio](https://ai.azure.com/explore/aiservices/vision) and the [Document Intelligence Studio](https://documentintelligence.ai.azure.com/studio) for building and validating  Document Intelligence models.
 As the experiences migrate to the new AI Studio, some experiences are available in both studios, while other experiences/models are only available in only one of the studios.
 To follow are a few guidelines for choosing the Studio experience for your needs.
 All of our [prebuilt models](overview.md#prebuilt-models) and [general extraction models](overview.md#general-extraction-models) are available on both studios.
 <!-- markdownlint-disable MD033 -->
 <!-- markdownlint-disable MD051 -->

-# Studio experience for Document Intelligence
+## Studio experience for Document Intelligence

 [!INCLUDE [applies to v4.0 v3.1 v3.0](includes/applies-to-v40-v31-v30.md)]